-- 20. The Accounts Commission has set the following five strategic Audit Priorities that it expects auditors to consider in all work across local government: - Having clear priorities with a focus on outcomes, supported by effective long term planning. - Demonstrating the effective appraisal of options for changing how services are delivered in line with their priorities.
+- 21. The Accounts Commission has set the following five strategic Audit Priorities that it expects auditors to consider in all work across local government1: - Having clear priorities with a focus on outcomes, supported by effective long term planning (governance and transparency). - The strategic appraisal of options to reshape services in line with priorities.
+This should consider good practice, innovation and collaborative working with partners (financial sustainability). - Ensuring that members and officers have the right knowledge, skills and support to design, develop and deliver effective services in the future (financial sustainability). - Empowering local communities and involving them in the design and delivery of local services and planning for their local area (governance and transparency). - Reporting the organisation's performance in a way that enhances accountability to citizens and communities, helping them contribute better to

-- Ensuring that members and officers have the right knowledge, skills and support to design, develop and deliver effective services in the future. - Empowering local communities and involving them in the design and delivery of local services and planning for their local area. - Reporting the organisation's performance in a way that enhances accountability to citizens and communities, helping them contribute better to the delivery of improved outcomes. - 21.
-Our consideration of these priorities will be integrated into our 2018/19 audit work.
+- the delivery of improved outcomes (value for money). - 22.
+Our consideration of these priorities will be integrated into our 2019/20 audit work.
 The extent to which we will report on these will be dependent on the findings of our work as it relates to the four dimensions referred to above.